tyrwh/tyrwh.github.io/_tutorials/p_r_f1.md

 ---
-title: "Deep Learning: The underlying concepts"
-excerpt: "A non-technical primer on the basic concepts and terminology used  in deep learning models for computer vision."
+title: "Precision, Recall, and F1"
+excerpt: "A short guide to the three most fundamental model metrics."
 ---

-# Overall structure

-There is no single project outline that every ML project follows, but the general procedure looks like this:

-1. Capture images
-2. Annotate the features of interest
-3. Train the model
-4. Evaluate the model

-### Types of tasks

-The above was written with three pound signs

-Types of tasks can go here:

-- Classification
-- Detection
-- Segmentation

-Here's a second view of the list using asterisks to see what that does:

-* Classification
-* Detection
+Of all the metrics that are commonly used to describe an ML model's performance, the simplest ones are Precision (P), Recall (R), and F1.
+These three are the foundation for several more complex metrics.

+This is a short overview of these three metrics, including:
+* The formal mathemtical definitions
+* Why they are important
-* Segmentation
+* How the

-# Annotation

-ML models are trained on some kind of input data.
-For computer vision tasks, this data is generally created, or at least curated, by humans.
-This process of labeling is called **annotation**.

-The format of the annotations will generally match the format of the output data:

-- For *classification* models, entire images are labeled to denote whether they contain the target feature(s).
-- For *detection* models, bounding boxes are drawn around each target feature in the image.
-- For *segmentation* models, polygons are drawn around each target feature in the image.

-When we say "target feature" here, that could mean a discrete object like a basketball or a horse, or it could be a feature of a larger object, like an eye or a nose.
-For classification models, it could be a more of a general property that does not really have a discrete location in the image, like "Does this rash look like it is caused by measles?"

-A model could have just one type of target object, or it could have hundreds.

-In the past, training a deep learning model required a vast amount of human-generated annotations, which naturally takes a long time to do.
-Today, you may be able to generate all the annotation data needed to train a highly accurate model in an hour or two.
-This is because of two factors:

-1. Modern base models require far less data to retrain for your specific task than older ones
-2. Semi-automated annotation methods can help you annotate images 10-100x faster

-#### Positive and Negative, True and False
+# Positive and Negative, True and False

-The above was written with four pound signs

-For the purpose of evaluating an ML model, the human annotations form the **ground truth** against which the model is compared.
+For the purpose of evaluating an ML model, the human annotations are the **ground truth** against which the model is compared.
 A model prediction is considered correct only when it matches the human annotation.

 If a model is performing perfectly, then when you apply it to an image to produce some sort of output (classifications, bounding boxes, polygons), that output will match the human ground truth in all cases.